-- Also the day we landed at the airport itself we registered for Social Insurance number.
+- Also the very day we touched down at the airport, we registered for our Social Insurance number.

 My second week in Canada – Finding a job

-The second week was spent visiting recruiters and distributing my resume.
+The second week after I immigrated from Nigeria to Canada was spent visiting recruiters for Canada finance jobs and distributing my resume.

-When I landed in Canada and attended the interviews I was asked about my goals and what I aimed to achieve.
-These recruiters have links with various organizations and it was through one of them I secured my present employment.
+When I arrived in Canada and attended the interviews, I was often asked about my goals and what I aimed to achieve.
+These recruiters have links with various organizations and it was through one of them I eventually secured my present employment.

-I also did various applications for jobs on LinkedIn and other job portals at the time.
-Everyone’s case is peculiar and I advise anyone to try all available avenues to secure a job including applying through job portals or making use of recruiters.
+I also wrote various applications for many other finance jobs in Canada which were available on LinkedIn and other job portals at the time.
+Everyone’s case is peculiar and I advise anyone to try all available avenues to secure a job—including applying through job portals or making use of recruiters.

-Having a proper CV with a cover letter is very important in Canada.
-I obtained the format for Canadian CV and cover letter from one of those online preparatory programs I attended before coming to Canada.
+I obtained the format for Canadian CV and cover letter from one of those online preparatory programs I attended before immigrating to Canada from Nigeria.

 You can find a lot of videos on YouTube about job interviews in Canada.

-- Study about the company and use this knowledge in answering your interview questions
+- Do a thorough study about whichever company you are applying and use this knowledge in answering your interview questions

 - Study the job description and practice how your skills match the job,